 Shareholders should note that there is no presentation planned for the Annual General Meeting itself.
-Instead, following positive feedback to online presentations, Stuart Last (Chief Executive Officer) and Brad Clarke (Chief Financial Officer) will provide a live presentation via the Investor Meet Company platform on 18 July 2022 at 4.00 p.m.
+Instead, following positive feedback to online presentations, Stuart Last (Chief Executive Officer) and Brad Clarke (Chief Financial Officer) will provide a live presentation via the Investor Meet Company platform on 19 April 2023 at 3.00 p.m. following the planned release of the Q1 trading update.
 The presentation is open to all existing and potential shareholders.
 Questions can be submitted pre-event via the Investor Meet Company dashboard up until 9.00 a.m. the business day before the meeting or at any time during the live presentation.
 Management may not be in a position to answer every question it receives but will address those it can while remaining within the confines of information already disclosed to the market.